 UPDATE 30 December 2016: This was our 7th most popular article in 2016, even though published in 2015!

-Aerossurance is proud to have sponsored a recent Royal Aeronautical Society (RAeS) seminar, Maintenance Human Factors: The Next Generation, at Cranfield University.
+Aerossurance is proud to have sponsored a 2015 Royal Aeronautical Society (RAeS) seminar, Maintenance Human Factors: The Next Generation, at Cranfield University.
 Presentations from that seminar are available here.
 Aerossurance has previously written about a number of relevant safety, maintenance human factors and continuing airworthiness issues:

 - Professor James Reason’s 12 Principles of Error Management